-^{23.} Professor Frank Wolak of Stanford University wrote in early 2001: "Average wholesale rates reached, by far, their highest level in 2000, during December.
+Average wholesale rates reached, by far, their highest level in 2000, during December.
 The average wholesale cost of electricity and ancillary services in California was 32 cents per kilowatt-hour (kWh) of load.
-The implied wholesale price of energy and ancillary services in the frozen retail rates of the three [investor-owned utilities] IOUs rise correspondingly.
-In the words of Professor Frank Wolak of Stanford University, who chairs the Market Surveillance Committee of the California Independent System Operator, a pass-through of the cost increases to retail rates "would almost certainly cripple the California economy."24 Instead, California's regulators and politicians shielded the state's consumers from the price fluctuations at the wholesale level, which in turn deprived consumers of any incentive to conserve or to defer their electricity consumption to off-peak periods.
+The implied wholesale price of energy and ancillary services in the frozen retail rates of the three [investor-owned utilities] IOUs is between 6 cents/kWh and 6.5 cents/kWh, depending on the IOU.
+If these December 2000 wholesale costs had been passed through in retail rates, this would have caused rate increases of more than 300%.

+California's regulators and politicians did not allow the retail price to rise correspondingly.
+Wolak found that a pass-through of the cost increases to retail rates "would almost certainly cripple the California economy."
+California's regulators and politicians shielded the state's consumers from the price fluctuations at the wholesale level, which in turn deprived consumers of any incentive to conserve or to defer their electricity consumption to off-peak periods.

 Rolling blackouts followed.
 The obligation of California's utilities to sell retail power at a fixed retail price, which by then happened to be below the wholesale price in the spot market, caused enormous losses for the state's utilities and put them in danger of bankruptcy.
 This risk of bankruptcy made wholesale suppliers of power in other states (over which California had no regulatory jurisdiction) reluctant to sell power to the California utilities, exacerbating the state's shortage.
 Governor Gray Davis petitioned the Federal Energy Regulatory Commission (FERC) to issue a federal regulation compelling out-of-state generators to sell power to California, but the FERC declined.
 California then enacted legislation to subsidize retail consumption of electricity through the issue of long-term state bonds.
 Thus, future taxpayers would pay some of the costs of California's current energy consumption and its failed experiment in electricity restructuring.
-Current shareholders (and perhaps bondholders as well) would also bear some of that cost, as Pacific Gas and Electric filed for Chapter 11 bankruptcy in April 2001, just three years into the restructuring.25
+Current shareholders (and perhaps bondholders as well) would also bear some of that cost, as Pacific Gas and Electric filed for Chapter 11 bankruptcy in April 2001, just three years into the restructuring.